-- The regular dissemination of downloadable lesson plans and informational resources via themed e-blasts
+- Disseminating downloadable lesson plans and informational resources via themed e-mails

-- The drafting of blog posts on teaching about religious diversity for publication on Tanenbaum’s web site, as well as on blogs of partner organizations
+- Drafting blog posts on teaching about religious diversity for publication on Tanenbaum’s web site and for partner organizations

-- Working with program staff to modify all current curricula and occasionally create lesson plans.
+- Working with program staff to modify existing curricula and selectively develop new content

-- Research on trends affecting the teaching of religion in various educational settings
+- Researching trends affecting the teaching of religion in various educational settings

 - Commitment to the mission and goals of Tanenbaum